 COUNTY shall pay to CONTRACTOR: (Check one.) [] a total lump sum payment of \$, or [] a total sum not to exceed \$, for services rendered pursuant to the terms and conditions of the original contract (Exhibit 1) and this amendment, and pursuant to any special compensation terms specified in paragraph B-4.
 B-4.
-SPECIAL COMPENSATION TERMS: (Check one.) [] There are no additional terms of compensation. [] The following specific terms of compensation shall apply: (Specify) d.
-Other [] [X] Terms.
+SPECIAL COMPENSATION TERMS: (Check one.) [] There are no additional terms of compensation. [] The following specific terms of compensation shall apply: (Specify) d. 'erms.
 (Check one.)
 There are no other terms of the original contract that are modified.
-Other terms of the original contract are modified only as specified below:
+[X] (Other terms of the original contract are modified only as specified below: Other Modified or New Terms:

-Other Modified or New Terms:
+Other Mounted of New Terms.